datatrail-jhu/02_googlecloud/manuscript/05_docs.md

 ### Google Docs quiz

+{choose-answers:4}
 ?
 Which one of the following is NOT true about Google Docs?

+C) It only works online.
+C) It requires two-factor authentication.
+C) It requires a separate login from other Google accounts.
-a) It's free.
+o) It's free.
-b) It autosaves the most recent changes.
+o) It autosaves the most recent changes.
-c) You can export files as .docx and .pdf.
+o) You can export files as .docx and .pdf.
-D) It only works online.
+o) It allows you to write text documents.

+{choose-answers:4}
 ?
 To change the font size within a table, you would:

-A) click on the text within the table, click on the font size icon in the toolbar, and click on the size you want the text to be
+C) click on the text within the table, click on the font size icon in the toolbar, and click on the size you want the text to be
+C) select text in table, click font size icon, and choose size
-b) click on Insert > table and modify font size from that menu
+o) click on Insert > table and modify font size from that menu
-c) not be able to.
+o) not be able to.
 Google Docs does not have this functionality
-d) click on text outside the table, click on the font size icon in the toolbar, and click on the size you want the text to be
+o) click on text outside the table, click on the font size icon in the toolbar, and click on the size you want the text to be
+o) click on text outside the table and say out loud the font size you want it to be
+o) copy the text into Google Sheets, since that's the only product that allows text size to be altered

+{choose-answers:4}
-?
-From what source can you NOT include a photo within Google Docs?
+?1 From what source can you NOT include a photo within Google Docs?

+C) someone else's computer
+C) some else's restricted directory on the cloud
-a) your computer
+o) your computer
-b) a website
+o) a website
-c) Google Drive
+o) Google Drive
-D) someone else's computer
+o) a URL
+o) Camera

+{choose-answers:4}
-?
-If you wanted your paragraph to be flush with both the left- and right-sides of your document, what alignment would you choose?
+?2 If you wanted your paragraph to be flush with both the left- and right-sides of your document, what alignment would you choose?

+C) justified
-a) left
+o) left
-b) right
+o) right
-c) center
+o) center
+o) middle

+{choose-answers:4}
+?2 If you wanted your paragraph to be flush with the left-side of your document (but not necessarily aligned on the right), what alignment would you choose?

+C) left
-D) justified
+o) justified
+o) right
+o) center
+o) middle

 {/quiz}